xxlHzRDlxx/SDD/README.md

 ## Adding Network Source

+ **Navigate to the Videos Section:**
+    * From the OSMC home screen, scroll down and select "Videos."
+    * Then, choose "Files."

+2.  **Add Video Source:**
+    * Scroll down and select "Add Videos..."

+3.  **Browse for the Path:**
+    * In the "Add video source" window, select "Browse."
+    * You'll see a list of available directories.
+Since `/mnt/unifi/` is a local mount point, you'll need to navigate through the file system.
+    * Look for a directory named "Root filesystem" or similar (it might just be a `/`).
+Select it.
+    * Then, find and select "mnt."
+    * Inside "mnt," select "unifi."
+    * After selecting "unifi," press "OK" on the right side of the screen.

+4.  **Name the Source:**
+    * You'll be returned to the "Add video source" window.
+The "Enter a name for this media source" field will now show "unifi" (or a similar auto-generated name).
+You can keep this name or change it to something more descriptive (e.g., "Unifi Videos," "Security Footage").

+5.  **Set Content Type (Optional but Recommended):**
+    * Select "This directory contains:"
+    * Here, you can specify the type of content in the folder (e.g., "Movies," "TV Shows," "Music Videos," "None").
+If it's a mix or general footage, "None" is fine, or you can select a more specific type if applicable to allow scraping of metadata.
+    * If you select "Movies" or "TV Shows," you'll then be prompted to choose a scraper (e.g., TheMovieDB, TheTVDB).
+Choose the appropriate one if you want metadata to be pulled.

+6.  **Confirm and Add:**
+    * After setting the content type (or leaving it as "None"), select "OK."

+7.  **Scan for Content (if applicable):**
+    * If you chose "Movies" or "TV Shows" as the content type, OSMC will ask if you want to scan the directory now.
+Select "Yes" to start scanning for your video files and gathering metadata.
+If you chose "None," this step will be skipped.

+Your `/mnt/unifi/` directory is now added as a video source in OSMC, and you can access its contents directly from the "Videos" section.

 ## Updating the Main Menu

 To customize the main menu in OSMC/Kodi to remove all default items except "Settings" (which should remain at the bottom), and then add custom video library shortcuts, follow these steps using the GUI: